As a quick breakfast, satisfying snack or drinkable dessert, a tropical fruit-yogurt smoothie is quick, nourishing and flavorful.

-As a quick breakfast, satisfying snack or drinkable dessert, a tropical fruit-yogurt smoothie is quick, nourishing and flavorful.
-Whether made with mango, guava, passion fruit, star fruit or other fruit from the tropics, smoothies are easy ways to enjoy the flavors of vitamin C-rich fruit and the calcium-rich goodness of yogurt.
-Adding quick oats not only adds thickness, but helps you feel full a bit longer.
+Whether made with mango, guava, passion fruit, star fruit or other fruit from the tropics, drinking a smoothie is an easy way to enjoy the flavors of vitamin C-rich fruit and the calcium-rich goodness of yogurt.
+Adding quick oats not only adds thickness, but also may help you feel full longer.

 6 ounces passion fruit, guava or other fruit-flavored fat-free yogurt